Ramalhoy/TFPexpenditure/README.md

-# Total factor productivity and public spending of Brazilian states: a panel data applications
+# Total factor productivity and public spending of Brazilian states: a panel data application

 # Abstract